Yufanggg/Smart-House/README.md

 * `smartthings.py`: inserts `smartthings` (smart device) data
 * `openweathermap.py`: Queries and inserts from OpenWeatherMap (Noordwijk, NL)

-**Important**: To easily execute 3 of the data analysis report notebooks, instead of running all tools separately, you can run the `init.sh` script which executes the tools in one go!
+**Important**: To easily execute the data analysis report notebooks, instead of running all tools separately, you can run the `init.sh` script which executes the tools in one go!

 `chmod u+x init.sh`
 `./init.sh`